yeliulee/quickjs-c-bridge/README.md

-# Desktop bridges for quickjs
+# bridges for quickjs

-Generates shared binaries libraries to be consumed by flutter_js on desktop platforms.
+Generates shared binaries libraries to be consumed by flutter_js on desktop platforms and OpenHarmony.

 ## Windows